SoFi Technologies Inc. (SOFI) Stock: A Look at the Analyst Recommendations

 BofA Securities, on the other hand, stated in their research note that they expect to see SOFI reach a price target of $9, previously predicting the price at $8.
 The rating they have provided for SOFI stocks is “Buy” according to the report published on September 14th, 2022.

-Volatility was left at 5.86%, however, over the last 30 days, the volatility rate increased by 5.36%, as shares sank -9.67% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +12.20% upper at present.
+Volatility was left at 5.92%, however, over the last 30 days, the volatility rate increased by 5.94%, as shares sank -11.28% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.86% lower at present.

-During the last 5 trading sessions, SOFI rose by +5.75%, which changed the moving average for the period of 200-days by +2.45% in comparison to the 20-day moving average, which settled at $5.77.
-In addition, SoFi Technologies Inc. saw 31.67% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SOFI fell by -0.17%, which changed the moving average for the period of 200-days by +0.70% in comparison to the 20-day moving average, which settled at $5.67.
+In addition, SoFi Technologies Inc. saw 24.51% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading